 Of important note, Chapel Hill is also a town of artists.
 Chapel Hill has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Chapel Hill’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.13% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 27.13% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Chapel Hill in 2022 was $50,216, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $200,864 for a family of four.
 However, Chapel Hill contains both very wealthy and poor people as well.